 There are strong educational disparities between the sexes in Algeria, where the male literacy rate is 12% higher than that for female.
 This trend is strongest in rural areas, where twice as many women as men are illiterate.
 Since the introduction of compulsory primary school for all children, literacy and post-primary enrollment rates have improved.
-Females now account for a majority of post-primary students (see p.3-4 of Learning and Knowledge).
+Females now account for a majority of post-primary students (see Learning and Knowledge).